kenakofer/smart-o-harp/README.md

 **Swapping major/minor triads**: A `ii` becomes a `II`.
 A `iii` becomes a `III`.
 A common progression at the end of songs: `(I - IV - iv - I)`.
 The `IV` and `V` in a major key get swapped out with their parallel minor counterparts for a more edgy harmony.
 The [Picardy third](https://en.wikipedia.org/wiki/Picardy_third) makes the last chord of a minor song (un)expectedly major.

 Though a minor button and a major button separately are simpler to understand, the minor button would only be useful on major chords, and the major button only on minor chords.
 Combining them into a single button saves a button for something else.

+**Diminished chords**: Three chords of interest: a [diminished triad](https://en.wikipedia.org/wiki/Diminished_triad) (3 notes with minor thirds between them), [fully diminished seventh chord] (https://en.wikipedia.org/wiki/Diminished_seventh_chord) (4 notes with minor thirds between them), and [half-diminished seventh chord](https://en.wikipedia.org/wiki/Half-diminished_seventh_chord) (a diminished triad with a minor seventh on top).
+The logic I've used thus far does not fit diminished chords well: We don't have `vii&deg;` the most common diminished triad in our base triads; if we did, we still don't have a modifier to add a minor sixth to the chord for the fully diminished seventh.
+The most comprehensible solution is simply to add a modifier for each variation.

+There are a few inelegant hacks we can use if we don't want to add so many buttons for these relatively rare chords.
+We could add one modifier button, a `dim` button, but have the button work in coordination with our `V` triad to produce the `vii&deg;`.
+Why `V`?
+The diminished triad has a (dominant function)[https://en.wikipedia.org/wiki/Dominant_(music)] just like the `V`, and a `V7` can be thought of as a `vii&deg;` with an added fifth scale degree.

+We can co-opt other buttons that will not be much use in diminished chords, such as the `+maj7`, to be a `+min6` for the fully diminished chord.
+We can use the `+min7` as is to produce a half-diminished chord.
+Each of these chords would require 3 button presses: the `V`, the `dim`, and whichever `+7` button.

+**Augmented chords**: These are a piece of proverbial cake relative to the diminished chords.
+An [augmented triad](https://en.wikipedia.org/wiki/Augmented_triad) is 3 notes separated by major thirds.
+Ignoring enharmonics (as we do) there are only 3 different augmented chords.
+So throw on an `aug` button, hit it with `I` or `iii` and you'll get the same effect.
+The `+7` modifiers are still there if you want to play a really exotic chord.

+**Sus4 chords**: In a [sus4 chord](https://en.wikipedia.org/wiki/Suspended_chord) the 3rd is removed and a perfect 4th added.
+Pretty straightforward unless you want to hack together a more general system to get `sus2` without extra buttons, but I'm cool with just a `sus4` for now.

+**You get the idea**: Other modifier ideas: removing the third to make open fifths, removing third and fifth to make octaves (yawn).
+"Scale" modifiers could be used for allowing playing any notes inside the scale by damping the ones outside the scale.
+Diatonic scale, pentatonic scale, various minor scales, or other less common scales.

 #### Arduino setup (TODO)